-In cancer, an embryonic gene-silencing mechanism gone awryOctober 4th, 2012 in Genetics /
+In cancer, an embryonic gene-silencing mechanism gone awryOctober 4, 2012 in Medicine & Health / Genetics

 There are some genes that are only activated in the very first days of an embryo's existence.
 Once they have accomplished their task, they are shut down forever, unlike most of our genes, which remain active throughout our lives.
 EPFL scientists have unveiled part of this strange mechanism.
 The same process, accidentally initiated later in life, could be responsible for many kinds of cancer.
 The discovery is described in a recent article in the journal Cell Reports.